 Our first product will be a recycled nylon filament for use in 3D printing.
 Unlike established nylon recycling routes our solution uses simple mechanical and thermal processes that can be achieved at a local scale and with no harsh chemicals added.
 Our next project is to complete on-going R&D on recycling larger trawl nets made of polyethylene and polypropylene.

-We are currently working with Mylor Ventures Ltd, a venture catalyst & angel investor network, and with the support of the Newlyn Pier & Harbour Commissioners to establish our first production unit at Newlyn in Cornwall, UK.
+We are currently working with the support of the Newlyn Pier & Harbour Commissioners, Fishing for Litter (SW) and Cornwall Development Company’s BIG2 fund to establish our first production unit at Newlyn in Cornwall, UK.

-A successful fund raising on Crowdcube has brought in 407 new investors whose funds will take Fishy Filaments into production.
+A successful fund raising on Crowdcube has brought in 407 new investors from 19 different countries whose funds will take Fishy Filaments into production.